Destiny 2 post-release content: The Dawning

 The Dawning is an annual holiday themed event that runs from December to January.
 It was originally introduced during Year 3 of the original Destiny and returned for Destiny 2.
 Since Year 2's event, the main activity for players is to bake cookies with various ingredients earned from defeated enemies and deliver these cookies to the various NPCs throughout the different destinations in the game.
 Through quests, baking various numbers of cookies grants event-related rewards.

 The first Dawning event for Destiny 2 began on December 19, 2017, and ended on January 9, 2018.
 Players could create snowballs in the social spaces, as well as during strikes and throw these at other players or enemies (which damaged enemies).
 The Crucible game mode "Mayhem" (all abilities restore rapidly) was also brought back from the original Destiny.
 New Milestones with event-themed rewards were also added, and players could send gifts to friends that contained random items.

 The following year, The Dawning was held from December 11, 2018, to January 1, 2019, during Year 2's Season of the Forge and saw the return of Eva Levante, an NPC from the original game who served as the main vendor for the event.
 This year's event introduced the cookie baking activity.
 Completing this year's event's quests granted rewards, such as the legendary machine gun Avalanche and an exotic sparrow called Dawning.
 The next Dawning event occurred during Year 3's Season of Dawn and was held from December 17, 2019, to January 5, 2020.
 Quest rewards included the exotic sparrow Alpine Dash and the legendary submachine gun Cold Front.
 The fourth Dawning event occurred during Year 4's Season of the Hunt from December 15, 2020, to January 5, 2021.
 Through the event's quests, players could earn the Spiritfarer 7M exotic ship with different cosmetic upgrades, as well as the legendary fusion rifle Glacioclasm.
 Due to The Witch Queen expansion being delayed to February 2022, the fifth Dawning event also took place in Year 4 and during its final season, Season of the Lost, from December 14, 2021, to January 4, 2022.
-The event returned in Year 5 during Season of the Seraph, from December 13, 2022, to January 3, 2023.
-An Event Card was added for the 2022 event, featuring event-specific challenges and can be upgraded via Silver to unlock exclusive rewards, as well as new cosmetics, an event Triumph Seal, and the new legendary Stasis pulse rifle Stay Frosty.
+The event returned in Year 5 during Season of the Seraph for its sixth iteration, from December 13, 2022, to January 3, 2023.
+An Event Card was added for the 2022 event, featuring event-specific challenges and can be upgraded via Silver to unlock exclusive rewards, as well as new cosmetics, an event Triumph Seal that can be gilded, and the new legendary Stasis pulse rifle Stay Frosty.
+The seventh Dawning event took place in Year 6 during Season of the Wish, from December 12, 2023, to January 2, 2024; this edition featured an exclusive Memento which could be used in weapon crafting and the new legendary Arc glaive Albedo Wing.